Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "flush-right" or @c "ragged-left"
   - @c "centered"
   - @c "justified"
+- @c "left-side-image": properties specifying an image to display on the left side of the label.
+  The available options are:
+  - @c "path": string specifying the image path to load.
 - @c "header": attributes to apply to the first row of the label.\n The following sub-properties are available:
   - @c "bold": @c true to make the header bold.